-Over a million patients sustain burn injuries each year in the United States, with approximately 4.5% of these patients hospitalized.3 The extent of the burn is measured by the total body surface area of second and third-degree burns.
+Over a million patients sustain burn injuries each year in the United States, with approximately 4.5% of these patients hospitalized.
+The extent of the burn is measured by the total body surface area of second and third-degree burns.
 If the second degree burn total is less than 15% of the total body surface area, the burn can be managed as an outpatient.3 Appropriate management starts with debridement of necrotic tissue.
-Intact blisters are controversial; if they are large and friable it is recommended to remove them, if they are small they can be left intact to provide protection over the underlying injury.
-Pain control is difficult in burn patients, particularly prior to debridements, and often oral analgesics or even surgical debridement is necessary.
+Intact blisters are controversial; if they are large and friable it is recommended to remove them, if they are small they can be left intact to provide protection over the underlying injury. with debridement.
+Topical lidocaine is commonly used prior to debridements, and often oral analgesics or even surgical debridement is necessary.
 Silver sulfadiazine is a common treatment, combined with a non-adherent dressing.
-Tetanus status should be addressed.3
+Tetanus status should be addressed.